TradingView Indicator

 The indicator combines multiple analysis systems, each contributing to the final score.
 Click each component to see advanced details.

-Advanced Detail
+Advanced detail

 Combines volume patterns, price action, and momentum to identify Wyckoff phases.
 Uses volatility cycles to detect regime changes.
 Weighted heavily because cycle awareness prevents trading against the broader trend.